-This policy outlines what IGD expects of members in terms of compliance with relevant competition laws when they are working on supply side projects with a trading partner, or with another supplier with whom they do not compete.
+This policy outlines what IGD expects of stakeholders (i.e. customers, suppliers and working group participants) in terms of compliance with relevant competition laws when they are working on supply side projects with a trading partner, or with another supplier with whom they do not compete.
 Supply side projects focus on issues which may affect the supply chain, such as distribution and wastage.
 They are distinct from those demand side projects which are more directly related to consumer demand, such as category management.

 Generally, the rules regarding information sharing between a supplier and a retailer who are in a trading relationship, or between suppliers who are neither actual nor potential competitors, are less stringent than those which apply as between competitors.
 Nonetheless, parties engaged in bi-lateral discussions with a trading partner (or with another supplier with whom they do not actually or potentially compete) will still need to be mindful of competition law in their interactions and in reporting the outcome of those interactions.

-This document was prepared for the IGD and does not constitute legal advice to its members.
-Each member of the IGD is responsible for its own competition law compliance and should seek independent legal advice relevant to their individual circumstances.
+This document was prepared for IGD and does not constitute legal advice to its stakeholders.
+Each stakeholder of IGD is responsible for its own competition law compliance and should seek independent legal advice relevant to their individual circumstances.
 This is not a comprehensive record of all possible competition law obligations.

 DO seek independent legal advice if you have any doubts about what information you can share, or agreements you can reach, with a trading partner (or with another supplier with whom you do not compete).